-Margarita Oliva is a partner in the Firm's New York office.
+Margarita Oliva is a partner in Baker McKenzie's New York office.
 She advises financial institutions and corporations with regard to financing and commercial transactions across Latin America.
-She also serves as Chair of the Latin Finance Practice from North America.
+She serves as chair of the Latin Finance Practice from North America.

-Margarita has extensive experience in project finance matters — particularly, in helping major multilateral agencies, commercial financial institutions, sponsors and ECAs to structure and negotiate complex, multijurisdictional infrastructure and energy transactions.
+Margarita has over twenty years of extensive experience in project finance matters, particularly in helping major multilateral agencies, commercial financial institutions, sponsors, project companies and ECAs to structure and negotiate complex, multijurisdictional infrastructure and energy transactions.
 She also advises clients on a variety of general bank finance, capital markets and corporate transactions, including cross-border mergers and acquisitions, restructurings and outsourcings.

 Representative Legal Matters

-- Represented SolaireDirect in the USD 90 million financing for an approximately 54 MW merchant solar project near Copiapo in Northern Chile, with the Inter-American Development Bank and Proparco, the French export credit agency as lenders.
+- Represented SolaireDirect in its financing for an approximately 54 MW merchant solar project near Copiapo in Northern Chile, with the Inter-American Development Bank and Proparco, the French export credit agency as lenders.

 - Represented IFC in connection with an approximately USD 420 million loan to Axion Energy Argentina to expand and upgrade its Campana Refinery in Argentina.